Prepare your own amazingly tasty Char Koay Kak (Fried Rice Cake), a popular Penang street food. Very quick and easy using prepackaged rice cake.

-- Heat 1 tablespoon canola oil in a large non-stick fry pan.
+- Heat 1 tablespoonvegetable oil in a large non-stick fry pan.
 Pan fry cubed rice cake until lightly brown, about 15 minutes.
 Remove and set aside.

 - Add remaining 3 tablespoons vegetable oil into the pan.
-Sauté garlic and pickled radish until lightly brown.
+Sauté garlic and chai poh/pickled radish until lightly brown.
 Stir in chili paste.

 - Add pan fried rice cubes, dark soy sauce, salt, and pepper.
 Stir to combine.